Litigation Reports and Expert Assessments

 They are commonly used where decisions are being challenged, where there is conflicting evidence, or where a higher standard of reporting is required for legal purposes.

-An independent, structured review of an existing capacity assessment, identifying whether the assessment meets legal and evidential standards.
+An independent, structured review of an existing capacity assessment, providing a professional second opinion on whether the report meets the legal and evidential standards required for reliance in proceedings.

-This includes analysis of methodology, reasoning, application of the Mental Capacity Act, and whether conclusions are properly supported by evidence.
-The review highlights gaps, inconsistencies or areas of challenge.
+This includes an analysis of the methodology, reasoning, the application of the Mental Capacity Act and relevant case law, and whether conclusions are properly supported by evidence.
+The review highlights gaps, inconsistencies, or areas of challenge.

 This is particularly valuable for solicitors preparing a case, or where an existing assessment is being relied upon but may not withstand scrutiny.